 Brand positioning is about creating a suitable image for a brand in the minds of the target audience.
 As part of this process, the unique features of the brand are indetified and is communicated effectively to create a distict image of that brand to the target market.

-While brand positioning and positioning as part of the STP (Segmentation, Targeting, and Positioning) model in marketing are related concepts, they are not exactly the same.
+While brand positioning and positioning are part of the STP (Segmentation, Targeting, and Positioning) model in marketing are related concepts, they are not exactly the same.

-- Attributes: What features benefits can I highlight about this brand?
-Do I solve a problem?
-Do I satisfy a need?
-What are by functional or emotional attributes?
+Attributes: What features benefits can be highlighted about this brand?
+Does it solve a problem?
+Does it satisfy a need?
+What are its functional or emotional attributes?

-- Attitudes: What do I want consumers to think or feel when they think about these features and this brand?
+Attitudes: What should the consumers think or feel when they think about these features and this brand?
 More innovative?
 Better quality?
 More convenient?
 What attitude should they have towards it?

-- Positioning: What can I say to highlight my brand features and enhance the attitude?
+Positioning: What can be said to highlight the brand features and enhance the attitude?
 Because you are worth it?
 Just do it?

 Developing Brand Concepts